ThePixelMoon/DFS/README.md

 7. [Initramfs](#initramfs)

 ## Dependencies
-In order to start, make sure you have any *[Linux](https://www.linux.org/)* distro installed.
+In order to start, make sure you have any *[Linux](https://www.linux.org/)* distribution installed.
 Then, in the *terminal*, type this command:
 ```
 sudo apt get install bzip2 git make gcc libncurses-dev flex bison bc cpio libelf-dev libssl-dev syslinux dosfstools
 ```